maistra/odh-manifests/enabling-ossm.md

 ### `OAuth flow failed`

-If you see a message `OAuth flow failed` while trying to access the web app please check logs of `openshift-authentication` pod(s), this can fail for several reasons, but the most frequently I seen:
+If you see a message `OAuth flow failed` while trying to access the web app please check logs of `openshift-authentication` pod(s), this can fail for several reasons, but the most frequently I've seen:

 ```sh
 kubectl logs $(kubectl get pod -l app=oauth-openshift -n openshift-authentication -o name) -n openshift-authentication